§4. Jurisdiction, duties, and powers of the secretary; rules and regulations

 the conservation of oil or gas.

-B. The commissioner shall make such inquiries as he thinks proper to determine
+B. The secretary shall make such inquiries as he thinks proper to determine whether

-whether or not waste, over which he has jurisdiction, exists or is imminent.
-In the exercise
+or not waste, over which he has jurisdiction, exists or is imminent.
+In the exercise of this

-of this power the commissioner has the authority to collect data; to make investigations and
+power the secretary has the authority to collect data; to make investigations and inspections;

-inspections; to examine properties, leases, papers, books, and records; to examine, survey,
+to examine properties, leases, papers, books, and records; to examine, survey, check, test, and

-check, test, and gauge oil and gas wells, tanks, refineries, and modes of transportation; to
+gauge oil and gas wells, tanks, refineries, and modes of transportation; to hold hearings; to

-hold hearings; to provide for the keeping of records and the making of reports; to require the
+provide for the keeping of records and the making of reports; to require the submission of

-submission of an emergency phone number by which the operator may be contacted in case
+an emergency phone number by which the operator may be contacted in case of an

-of an emergency; and to take any action as reasonably appears to him to be necessary to
+emergency; and to take any action as reasonably appears to him to be necessary to enforce

-C. The commissioner has authority to make, after notice and hearings as provided
+C. The secretary has authority to make, after notice and hearings as provided in this

-in this Chapter, any reasonable rules, regulations, and orders that are necessary from time to
+Chapter, any reasonable rules, regulations, and orders that are necessary from time to time

-time in the proper administration and enforcement of this Chapter, including rules,
+in the proper administration and enforcement of this Chapter, including rules, regulations,

 (1)(a)(i) To require the drilling, casing, and plugging of wells to be done in such a